MIDS-scaling-up/v2/week13/labs/README.md

 ```
 Check out the [models](https://github.com/dusty-nv/jetson-inference#pre-trained-models) that Dusty's framework supports.
 The model downloader tool could be used at any time to download more!

+#### Notes
-Note: these demox will, by default, use the on-board camera.
+These demox will, by default, use the on-board camera.
 If you wish to use the external USB camera, you will need to edit the corresponding source -- e.g. /jetson-inference/detectnet-camera/detectnet-camera.cpp or imagenet-camera/imagenet-camera.cpp and change the DEFAULT_CAMERA variable to the index of your USB camera.
 For instance, the first USB camera should be /dev/video1 (the /dev/video0 camera should be the built in one), so DEFAULT_CAMERA should be set to 1

 Also, some USB cameras do not support the default resolution for this code, which is set to 1280x720 in utils/camera/gstCamera.h:
 ```